PatrickF1/fzf.fish/README.md

 set --export FZF_DEFAULT_OPTS --height 50% --margin 1
 ```

+### Changing the command used to preview folders
+TODO

 ### Change the key binding or Fzf options for a single command
 See the [FAQ][] Wiki page.